macla7/shiftTrader/README.md

 - the cache of user on index from post controller.
 - Atm, if blueprint is made, and for some reason notifications and notificationOrigins aren't.. it won't throw any kind of exception.
 Is this end of the world..?
 Not ideal, at least.
 Fails silently.
 - Random long logs on image upload
-- Shift props bug when you create (only the first?) post.. atm need to reload to fix
+- Shift props bug when you create post.. atm need to reload to fix

 **Non MVP features**